-Bridge construction and work along Central Avenue from the bridge to the southern half of the Aliceanna Street intersection began in January.
-Current lane closures include:
+Since January 2017, crews have been constructing the Harbor Point Bridge and the Central Avenue roadway from the bridge to the southern half of the Aliceanna Street intersection.

 - Central Avenue between Lancaster Street and Aliceanna Street

 - Lancaster Street between S. Exeter Street and S. Eden Street

 - Aliceanna Street between Central Avenue and Eden Street is closed to eastbound traffic.
 The road will be open to westbound traffic only through summer 2018.

 Additionally, the Promenade between S. Exeter Street and S. Eden Street is closed to pedestrian and bicycle traffic.